Linkedin

 You’ll have a payment during both the draw period and the repayment period.
 The payment amount could change during the draw period if your balance changes, or at any time if your interest rate changes.

 Lenders decide how long the draw and repayment periods last.
-Achieve's home equity line of credit, for example, has a five-year draw period.
+Achieve Loans home equity line of credit, for example, has a five-year draw period.
 Repayment terms are 10, 15, 20, or 30 years.

-A HELOC is a mortgage loan guaranteed by your home.
-HELOCs offer flexibility, since you can use the money for virtually anything.
-HELOCs are a popular loan option for homeowners for several reasons.
+HELOCs offer flexibility, since you could use the money for virtually anything.
+HELOCs are a popular loan option for homeowners for several reasons:

-• HELOCs offer a fast way to borrow money at lower rates.
-If you have good or excellent credit, a HELOC could be cheaper than a personal loan or a credit card.
+• HELOCs may offer a way to borrow money at lower rates.
+As a secured loan, HELOCs typically have lower interest rates than other types of credit.
+If you qualify, a HELOC could be cheaper than a personal loan or a credit card.

 • The amount you could borrow with a HELOC is often more than you could get with another kind of loan.